Registered Agent Requirements in Michigan (the Law Says "Resident Agent")

 - We send compliance reminders before your Annual Statement deadline and other key dates

 No setup fees.
-No per-document charges.
+Court paper scans unlimited for Michigan.
 No tiered pricing.
 One flat annual rate.

-The types of mail that come through your resident agent include:
+The types of mail that come through your registered agent include:

 - Service of process (lawsuits filed against your business)